Should you upgrade to the new Apple TV?

 - The TV content remains the same: The UI is improved, but what you’re able to watch remains the same, which means if you primarily only use your Apple TV for video purposes and don’t feel compelled right now by the promise of apps, you’re going to be able to continue to do so for the time being.

 - You can run apps on the big screen right now (sort of): If you have existing apps on an iPhone or iPad, you can generally send them via Airplay to your Apple TV.
-There are exceptions to this -- most notably, Foxtel explicitly blocks it for its Foxtel Play app for iOS -- but for many app styles you can already go big screen if that's what you want.
+There are exceptions to this -- most notably, Foxtel explicitly blocks it for its Foxtel Play (now known as Foxtel Now) app for iOS -- but for many app styles you can already go big screen if that's what you want.

 - Siri searches are limited: Right now in Australia if you’re signed in with an Australian iTunes account, you’re going to be limited to content searches across the local iTunes video catalog and Netflix Australia’s content library only.
 There's no Presto, no Stan, no ABC iView or any other service within the search matrix.
 It’s only marginally better in the US, where HBO Now, Hulu Plus and Showtime are also available.
 Some other Siri contextual commands do work across other apps, but it’s a very hit-and-miss affair at this point in time.